 5. An 8 foo ladder is leaning against a wall.
 The ladder makes a 53° angle with the wall.
 How high does the ladder reach?

 Once we understand the trigonometric functions sine, cosine, and tangent, we are ready to learn how to use inverse trigonometric functions to find the measure of the angle the function represents.
 Inverse trigonometric functions, found on any standard scientific or graphing calculator, are a vital part of trigonometry and will be encountered often in Calculus.

 Inverse trig functions are used to find missing angles rather than missing sides.
-This video explains how to use inverse trig to find a missing angle.

 Find missing Angles - Using Inverse Sine, Cosine, Tangent

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.

 You can use the free Mathway calculator and problem solver below to practice Algebra or other math topics.
 Try the given examples, or type in your own problem and check your answer with the step-by-step explanations.